Your Viewers Look for Patterns

-- What look, feel, tone, personality, values, archetypes could you creatively use to influence and persuade your viewer?
+- What look, feel, tone, personality, values, or archetypes could you creatively use to influence and persuade your viewer?

 - e.g. What visual elements could you include if you wanted to appear conservative?
 Playful?
 Positive?
 Authoritative? etc

-People short-change themselves by giving little to zero thought about managing their first impressions on video.
-Just like in life, first impressions and credibility matter.
+People short-change themselves by giving little to zero thought in managing their first impressions on video.
+Just like in life, first impressions, and credibility matter.
 More so than ever in the online space.

 The common error I see is thought leaders promoting their services and expertise, or giving interviews via their computer webcam or device, without thinking through their filming set-up and background setting.

 Random things that have nothing to do with the video topic appear in the background.
 This draws the focus and attention away from you and your message.
 Visual distractions reduce the effectiveness of your message.